mnabil/dbt_service/README.md

 # compile models
  `dbt compile`

-# run our and reflect into our snowflake data warehouse
+# run our models which will reflect into our snowflake data warehouse
  `dbt run`

 # test models